wso2/product-sp/modules/distribution/README.txt

 ========

 * Data Agents
-        A re-usable Agent API to publish events to the BAM server from any application (samples included) Apache Thrift based Agents to publish data at extremely high throughput rates
+        A re-usable Agent API to publish events to the DAS server from any application (samples included) Apache Thrift based Agents to publish data at extremely high throughput rates
 * Event Storage
         Apache Cassandra based scalable data architecture for high throughput of writes and reads